PigeonPack/PigeonPack/readme.txt

 = How is Pigeon pack Licensed? =

-* Pigeon pack is GPL
+* Pigeon Pack is GPL

 == Changelog ==
 = 1.0.2 =